orvalho/JavaScriptExercises/README.md

 - [x] 10.
 Calculate multiplication and division of two numbers
 - [x] 11.
 Convert temperature F <-> C
 - [x] 12.
 Get the website's URL
+- [x] 13.
+Create a variable using a user-defined name